F.A.Q for custom work

 Do you work with customer's stones?

 Generally, no. If you really wish me to work with your stones you will need to sign a waiver releasing me of liability should anything happen to the stone.
 I'm not insured to replace broken or lost stones during the setting process so you provide stones at your own risk and they will need to be replaced at your own cost.
 If you wish me to work with diamonds then I will need to see a certificate of appraisal or equivalent, describe any and all inclusions - basically a detailed description so that I can see if they are capable of being set in the design you chose and for peace of mind that you are receiving the same stones back.
+I source my stones carefully and as of 2020 made a commitment to use traceable stones where possible.

 Can you melt down my grandmother's wedding ring to be made into something else?